 ER Diagram for College Management System: Details

-The table shows the overall description of the ER Diagram for College Management System.
+The table shows the overall description of the Entity Relationship Diagram for College Management System.
 It has a complete overview of the project’s information.

 |Name:||College Management System ER Diagram|